4 Sequels To Jim Carrey Movies That Don’t Star Jim Carrey

 So what did we learn here?
 If you’re making a sequel to a Jim Carey movie, you should probably try to your damnedest to retain Jim Carey to star in the movie.
 If you can’t, it seems like it would be a HUGE MISTAKE to double the budget of the original movie.
 You end up with a movie that has no star power and a poorly written script that just rehashes a bunch of crap the audience has already seen and probably didn’t think was that great in the first place.

 You know, like when Jim Carey made Yes Man, which was an awful lot like Liar, Liar.

-Posted on April 13, 2011, in lists, movie reviews and tagged Ace Ventura Jr., Alan Cumming, bruce almighty, Cartoon Network, Derek Richardson, dumb and dumber, Dumb and Dumberer: When Harry Met Llyod, Eric Christian Olsen, Eugene Levy, Evan Almighty, Jamie Kennedy, jim carey, John Goodman, John Michael Higgins, Jonah Hill, Lauren Graham, Liar Liar, Morgan Freeman, movie, movie budgets, movie profits, movie revenues, movie reviews, movies, Son of the Mask, Steve Carell, the mask, Wanda Sykes, Yes Man.
+Posted on April 13, 2011, in lists, movie review and tagged Ace Ventura Jr., Alan Cumming, bruce almighty, Cartoon Network, Derek Richardson, dumb and dumber, Dumb and Dumberer: When Harry Met Llyod, Eric Christian Olsen, Eugene Levy, Evan Almighty, Jamie Kennedy, jim carey, John Goodman, John Michael Higgins, Jonah Hill, Lauren Graham, Liar Liar, Morgan Freeman, movie, movie budgets, movie profits, movie revenues, movie review, movies, Son of the Mask, Steve Carell, the mask, Wanda Sykes, Yes Man.
 Bookmark the permalink.
 3 Comments.